• Product Introduction

 How to Quickly Build a Blog Site

 This document describes how to quickly build a personal blog site, including choosing an appropriate blog framework, deployment plan, and detailed directions.
-You will learn the complete process of setting up a personal blog and quickly own your own blog website.
+Through this document, you will learn the complete process of building a personal blog and quickly have your own blog website.

 Overview